 Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart.”

 Since the passing of my mother, my life has kicked into high gear.
-Time is our most precious commodity and should be spent on the things that matter most: Family, love and one’s passion.
-Moments are fickle and fleeting; I have endeavoured to make the most of mine.
-What is it that gets you out of bed in the morning?
-For me, it’s my family and my hunger for art-making, bringing both together makes me the happiest I’ve ever been.
-Time with our children slips through our hands like sand, and I refuse to lock myself away in my studio alone and not include my children in my passion for the arts.
+Time is our most precious commodity and should be spent on the things that matter most: Family, love and one’s passions.
+Moments are fickle and fleeting; I have endeavored to make the most of mine.
+I refuse to lock myself away in my studio alone and not include my children in my passion for the arts.
 I want to show them the beauty of mark making, dancing, and expressing yourself with a brush stroke or a splash of paint.
-I want to teach them to not be afraid to make a mess, “YES Gus you can step in the paint”!
-My 2-year-old son Gus and spent the most amazing hours creating this series; I hope the unique artwork can even scratch the surface of the significance of our time together.
+I want to teach them that it’s ok to make a mess, “YES Gus you can step in the paint, squish it between your hands, and no Finn, you can’t eat it”!
+My 2-year-old son Gus and I had the most amazing time together painting this series; I hope the unique artwork can even scratch the surface of the significance of our time together.

-The paintings consist of a series of portraits, the subjects for the portraits are mothers and fathers.
+The paintings consist of a series of portraits, the subjects for the portraits are mothers and fathers I personally photographed.
 The intention of portraits is to project strength, integrity, love and the struggle of what it takes to be a parent.
 This series is a celebration of motherhood, parenthood and the sheer innocence of being playful.
-The mindset and mood of the show as a whole will reflect that of the incorruptible freedom of a child’s open cognizance.
+The mindset and mood of the artwork is to project the incorruptible freedom of a child’s open cognizance, and zest for living life in the moment.